Introduction to Illustrator Shortcut Keys

 In Mac, the shortcut key is Option + Click layer, and in Windows, it is Alt + Clicks a layer.
 If you need to select all the components in the layer, all you have to do is hit the option key and choose the required layer.
 This lets you select all the locked and invisible layers.

 3. Hand Tool

 For Mac and Windows users, the shortcut key is the spacebar.
 In both the Mac and Windows, holding down the space bar lets you activate the hand tool.
 You can easily hover across your artboard without affecting your content.
 However, this option becomes invalid when you are editing texts.

 4. Zoom In and Zoom Out Tool

-In Mac, the shortcut key for zoom is CMD + Spacebar and for Windows, it is Ctrl + Spacebar (A magnifying glass appears with a + symbol).
-For zoom out, it is CMD + Option + Spacebar for Mac and Ctrl + Alt + Spacebar for Windows (A magnifying glass appears with a – symbol).
+In Mac, the shortcut key for zoom is CMD + Spacebar, and for Windows, it is Ctrl + Spacebar (A magnifying glass appears with a + symbol).
+It is CMD + Option + Spacebar for Mac and Ctrl + Alt + Spacebar for Windows (A magnifying glass appears with a – symbol) for zoom out.

 While you are in the edit mode and need to use the hand tool, make use of the above keyboards respectively based on your device.
 You can make use of the mouse left click to toggle instantly between zoom in and zoom out of the scene.

 5. Swap Selection or Direction Selection Tool